 Life insurance policies: Unfortunately, life insurance contracts cannot be transferred into an Individual Retirement Account (IRA).
 Although you are permitted to hold one within an employer-provided retirement plan, the IRS prohibits this transfer into an IRA.

-Knowing what assets can’t be transferred into an IRA is just as important in understanding what is eligible to be.
-Following IRS regulations on rollovers will help avoid tax implications and penalties.
-While this guide offers a comprehensive list of assets that are not converted, please remember the rules for IRAs tend to change frequently and become complex; for the best results, seek the advice of a financial adviser or tax professional when making these decisions about rollovers.
+Knowing which assets cannot be transferred to an IRA is equally important to know what could be.
+Following IRS regulations on rollovers will assist in avoiding tax implications and penalties.
+This guide provides a complete listing of the assets that are not changed, it is important to remember that the rules governing IRAs can often change and become complex; for best results it’s advisable to seek the advice of a financial adviser or tax expert when making decisions regarding rollovers.

 Importantly, while IRA rollovers offer significant tax advantages, there are also restrictions limiting them.
 For instance, the IRS limits how frequently one may conduct rollovers between accounts to once every year in order to deter individuals from continually moving money between accounts to avoid taxation.